How to Know the Difference Between Hard & Soft Credit ChecksPublished on August 12, 2022 by CreditFresh

 - Previous hard credit checks

-- Public records, like collections or bankruptcy
+- Public records like bankruptcies

 When it comes to financial companies, this information may help a lender make a better judgement call about your financial situation.
 They may use a hard credit check to help verify your ability to repay a loan.